brunchwnewton/aethic-code/files/resources/provenance/CORPUS_PROVENANCE_RECORD.md

 author-driven corrections to placement, citations, meta-narration, and overclaiming (the transcripts log each).
 The aethic_editor harness: architecture and code model-built; specification, operation, and all live runs the author's, on his machine with his keys.
+A representative content exchange of this span (#59): the author supplied his EPR resolution --- preferred-foliation based, locality as corollary
+--- as a snippet from another paper of his own, directing near-verbatim integration as a new subsubsection with the caution ``be extra careful about the citations'': author content and author positioning, model installation and citation verification.
 Provenance-detection and importance-tiering of the paper's own text — i.e., the corpus's first machine-assisted provenance bookkeeping — date from here.

 ### Arc III — The Fable campaign on the long paper (early July; passes 1–~388)